 The immediate effect is that you start to see real consequences for your actions.
 Think that chocolate cake glazed donut from Dunkin Donuts isn't a big deal?
 It'll cost you 37 cents because it's 370 calories.
 A double Whopper with cheese from Burger King will cost you 93 cents because it's a staggering 930 calories.

 Over time you'll find you can get similar types of foods, but that have significantly fewer calories.
 You don't have to spend 2/3 of your pennies on one sandwich.

 At the end of the day, once you run out of pennies from the START bag you're done.
 No more calories from food or drink.
 Then in the morning, START all over again.

 The pennies hold you accountable.
 You see immediately the effects as you transfer them from one bag to the other.
 It becomes a game to see how much you can eat, without spending a lot of money.
 Not surprisingly, the food that's best for you like vegetables, carry the lowest calorie cost.

 The goal isn't to worry about all the details like carbs, fat and protein.
-Yes those things are important, but your first priority is to drop the unhealthy weight.
+Yes, those things are important, but your priority is to drop the unhealthy weight.
 Over time, as you become familiar with foods and their calories, you can start looking into healthier calorie options.